 Learn about local fish and their habitats and fishing tools and regulations.

 Explore static electricity, what makes objects sink or float, and colors.

 Signs, Signals, & Codes

-Program Coming Soon!
-Learn how to the meanings of nautical signals flags, how to spell your name using semaphore, write in Morse Code and decrypt cipher codes!
+Learn the meanings of nautical signal flags, how to spell your name using semaphore, write in Morse Code, and decrypt cipher codes!

 4d.
 Take an active part in a program about an event or person in American history.
 Report to your counselor about the program, the part you took, and the subject.

 USS Cobia is a memorial to the men and women who built 28 submarines in Manitowoc during World War II as well as the brave men who served on them.
 You can check this one off just by participating in the Overnight Program!

 2a.
 Visit a place that is listed as a National Historic Landmark or that is on the National Register of Historic Places.
 Tell your counselor what you learned about the landmark or site and what you found interesting about it.

 USS Cobia was designated a National Historic Landmark in 1986 and is a memorial to the men and women who built 28 submarines in Manitowoc during World War II and the brave men who served on them.

 We have five GPS units that can be borrowed from our front desk.
 You can explore any of the ten maritime history caches that have been left in Manitowoc and Two Rivers and see special places in local maritime history while you search.